MohanOt/wk4_assignment_AI_for_SE/report/report_draft.md

 Example 2 — Automated root-cause triage & alert prioritization:
 By correlating logs, traces, and metrics, AIOps can surface the most probable root cause and prioritize alerts.
 This reduces noisy alerts and helps engineers focus on the highest-impact issues, shortening mean time to resolution (MTTR).

+## Task 1 — AI vs Manual:
+The AI-style implementation uses Python’s built-in sorted() with a simple key accessor (dict.get), producing concise, readable code and leveraging Python’s highly optimized Timsort algorithm.
+This solution is ideal when input types are consistent (all numeric or all strings) because it is short, expressive, and easy to maintain.
+However, in real-world datasets, dictionary values often contain missing keys or mixed types (ints, floats, strings, booleans).
+In such cases, sorted() can raise TypeError when Python cannot compare differing types.
+The manual implementation addresses these issues by normalizing values into a tuple that encodes missingness and type rank (numeric < string < other), then sorting in-place for memory efficiency.
+Both approaches use the same underlying algorithmic complexity (O(n log n)), but the manual version adds robustness at the cost of additional code.
+Practically, the best workflow is hybrid: accept concise AI-generated suggestions for consistent datasets, then harden them—adding normalization and missing-key handling—before production use.
+This balances productivity gains from AI with the safety of human-reviewed adjustments.